carlosmolinahutt/treads/README.md

 ## What is it?

-`treads` is a Python package that implements the framework presented in:
+`treads` is a Python package to evaluate earthquake induced downtime and model recovery of buildings.
+This tool implements the framework presented in:

 Molina Hutt, C., Vahanvaty, T. and Kourehpaz, P. (2021).
 “An analytical framework to assess earthquake induced downtime and model recovery of buildings.” *Earthquake Spectra*, Accepted.